Contents

 --No weather will be exactly as forecast.

---Instead of trying an approach that is below minimums, divert early and avoid the rush.
+--Instead of trying an approach that is below minimums, divert early and avoid

 --Alternate that you can reach is better than the VFR airport out of range.